msikma/ceegee/readme.md

 ### Setting up DJGPP

-To compile the engine, you'll need to have DJGPP set up to be able to compile for MS-DOS.
+To compile the game, you'll need to have DJGPP set up to be able to compile for MS-DOS.
 You can either get a pre-built release or build the whole thing from source—follow the instructions on [andrewwutw/build-djgpp](https://github.com/andrewwutw/build-djgpp) to get